 In search of the best restaurants in Kinsale?
 Our Kinsale restaurants guide will make your belly happy!

-In the guide below, you’ll discover the best Kinsale restaurants on offer, with a little bit of something to tickle every fancy.
+In the guide below, you’ll discover the best Kinsale restaurants on offer, from Michelin-starred eats to top-notch cafe grub!

 The first section of our guide to the best restaurants in Kinsale tackles our favourite places to eat in Kinsale.